linux-integrity/ima-doc/event-log-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a hash of the file data.
 It can be either the IMA digest (a
 digest of the entire file) or the fs-verity digest.
+An all zeros hash
+indicates a measurement log violation.

    Note that the fs-verity digest can also include an appended signature.